MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureStorageKey.md

 ```

 ## DESCRIPTION
-The **Get-AzureStorageKey** cmdlet returns an object with the azure_2 Storage account name, the primary account key, and the secondary account key of the specified azure_2 storage account as properties.
+The **Get-AzureStorageKey** cmdlet returns an object with the Azure Storage account name, the primary account key, and the secondary account key of the specified Azure storage account as properties.

 ## EXAMPLES